heyLu/heylu.github.com/_posts/2013-07-06-a-thing-or-two-about-failure.md

 *If you're reading this because I sent you an email, please send me your thoughts about it.
 About how I am egoistic and stupid, but also about how I can do better and how you still like me a bit.
-And if you read this all by yourself (who ARE you?), drop me an email anyway, if you feel like it.*
+And if you read this all on your own (who ARE you?), drop me an email anyway, if you feel like it.*

 Best I can say is that I am going again.
 I don't know where and I don't